Dandiggas/Dandiggas/README.md

-- 👋 Hi, I’m @Dandiggas
+- 👋 Hi, I’m Daniel Adekugbe
 - 👀 I’m a Software Engineer
 - 📫 How to reach me dadekugbe@gmail.com
 - https://www.linkedin.com/in/daniel-adekugbe-11a71859/